 If you need to rent snowshoes, head to Clearwater Cafe before heading out of McCloud.
 From the town of McCloud, it is about 10 minutes’ drive east to get to where you park for the falls.
 I would recommend putting McCloud Falls into Google Maps before you lose service so you can get to the parking area, and you can use the map to see where you are at on the trail as well.

 After parking in the plowed pullout, I put on my snowshoes and headed out.

-I walked into the parking lot then headed to the overlook first.
+I walked into the snow covered parking lot then headed to the overlook first.

-The overlook provided an amazing view of the waterfall with snow all around it, and I was blown away by how beautiful it was in the winter.
+The overlook provided a fantastic view of the waterfall with snow all around it, and I was blown away by how beautiful it was in the winter.